xitiomet/flipperzero-chat-esp32/README.md

 ```
 if "apMode" is set to true the ESP32 will create a network with the settings labeled "apSSID" and "apPassword".
 Otherwise please add the wifi networks that should be searched for to the json array named "wifi"

+The "captiveDNS" setting will redirect any DNS queries to the device's apMode IP (10.10.10.1)

 Now you are all set to flash the sketch and upload the FatFS image.